datascape/familytrees/heine/README.md

 Children, born in Holte, baptized in Marklohe (before the beginning of the church records):

 ### 1. Fr(iedr)ich Freuershaus
-b. abt 1645/50, md.
-Marklohe 7 Aug 1677 Catharina Crusemejer, daughter of the late Heinrich Crusemejer in Halenbeck, Marklohe parish
+b. abt 1645/50,
+md.
+Catharina Crusemejer, daughter of the late Heinrich Crusemejer in Halenbeck, Marklohe parish 7 Aug 1677

+### 2. Gerd Stuve called Freuershaus
+b. abt 1650
-Gerd Stuve called Freuershaus, b. abt 1650, md.
-Balge 7 Nov 1678 Adelheit Segelken, daughter of Carsten Segelken in Schweringen, Balge parish; descendants: Stueve families in Schweringen in 1740/1830
+Married: Adelheit Segelken, daughter of Carsten Segelken in Schweringen, Balge parish on 7 Nov 1678.

-### 2. Gerd Freuershaus

-b.
-1650.
-Gerd is overleden.
+Descendants: Stueve families in Schweringen in 1740/1830

 ### 3. Peter Freuershaus (or Stuve called Freuershaus)

 b. abt 1652/53 (or 1646 or 1656)
 d.
 Jul 13, 1735
+md.
+Anna Elisabeth Hajn in Marklohe on Jun 29, 1682
+md.
+Anna Buelter in Marklohe on Jun 12, 1704

 View Peter's tree on [Geni.com](https://www.geni.com/people/Peter-I-Freiershaus/6000000001825345789) and [MyHeritage.com](https://www.myheritage.com/site-family-tree-176132761/heijns?rootIndivudalID=1000030&familyTreeID=1)